mjl-/mox/rfc/index.md

 5234	Augmented BNF for Syntax Specifications: ABNF 5322	Internet Message Format
 5598	Internet Mail Architecture
-7405	Case-Sensitive String Support in ABNF
+6854	Update to Internet Message Format to Allow Group Syntax in the "From:" and "Sender:" Header Fields 7405	Case-Sensitive String Support in ABNF

 # SMTP